WHAT ARE SPIDER VEINS?

 Prevention of varicose and spider veins: Wear Sunscreen to protect your skin from the sun.
 Exercise regularly to improve your leg strength, such as walking or running.
 Control your weight.
 Wear elastic support stockings and avoid tight clothing that constricts your waist, groin, or legs.

-VIEW HOW THE VEINLITE WORKS
+VIEW HOW VEINLITE WORKS

 VIEW HOW EVLT WORKS